daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-- Here the monopolist would extract *all the available surplus*; no consumer surplus remains
+Here the monopolist would extract *all the available surplus*; no consumer surplus remains

+\

-- Because monopolists extracts *all* the possible surplus, this is efficient
+Because monopolists extracts *all* the possible surplus, this is efficient.

-    - Because max(total value of good - cost) $\rightarrow$ max(CS+PS)
+I.e., because max(total value of good - cost) $\rightarrow$ max(CS+PS)

+\medskip

-- But perfect PD is a rare/impossible extreme: requires mind reading
+But perfect PD is a rare/impossible extreme: it requires mind reading

-    - Close example: Website targets an individualised price to each consumer, based on clues like time-of-day, web clicks, cookie data, IP location.
+- A close example?: Website targets an individualised price to each consumer, based on clues like time-of-day, web clicks, cookie data, IP location.
-    - But even this is not really *perfect* price discrimination:

-*Note:*
-Here, the seller does not really know exactly what the consumer is willing to pay; he is using broad clues.

-Note: See Shiller, B. R. (2013, or updated version).
-First degree price discrimination using big data.
+But even this is not really *perfect* price discrimination.
+Here, the seller does not really know exactly what the consumer is willing to pay; he is using broad clues.^[See Shiller, B. R. (2013, or updated version).
+First degree price discrimination using big data.]

-***

 \includegraphics[height=2.5in]{picsfigs/ppd3.png}

-***

 \includegraphics[height=2.5in]{picsfigs/ppd4.png}

-***

 \includegraphics[height=2.5in]{picsfigs/ppd5.png}